-We continually seek to grow Network Volume.
-Our AI technology enables our Partners to convert a larger proportion of their application volume into originated loans than they could do on their own, expanding their ecosystem and generating incremental revenues.
-As such, our Partners have historically scaled rapidly upon utilizing our network and continue to advance after initially scaling.
-We must continue to deliver value and are proud of the fact that we have retained 100% of Partners since our inception in 2016.
-Furthermore, for those Partners that have benefited from using our AI technology and data network since the end of fiscal 2020, the last four quarters have generated an average of 130% more quarterly Network Volume when compared to the final quarter of 2020.
+We continually seek to grow Network Volume, which represents a key source of our growth.
+Our AI technology enables our Partners to convert a larger proportion of their application volume into assets originated by the Partners than they could do on their own, expanding their ecosystem and generating incremental revenues.
+As such, our Partners have historically scaled rapidly upon utilizing our network.
+Since our inception in 2016, our Partners' volume on our network has increased by a median of 3 times after six months and 6 times after 12 months, when measured relative to the Partner's second month volume.
+Additionally, since inception, we have experienced 100% retention of our Partners.